starlight-foundation/starlight-node/docs/architecture.md

   - *Shred Note*: If a received shred is new, sends it to the `Transmitter` to be rebroadcast to the network.
   - *New Block*: Sends assembled complete blocks to the `Ledger` for further processing.

-5. `TxPool`: Active only during leader mode, this process performs initial validation on incoming transactions and maintains a priority queue based on Proof-of-Work difficulty.
+5. `TxPool`: Multiple `TxPool`s, one for each core, are created.
+Incoming transactions are validated, and a priority queue based on Proof-of-Work difficulty is maintained.
 - Receives:
   - *Transaction*: Incoming transactions from the `Receiver`
+  - *New Leader Slot*: Triggers the `TxPool` to drain all its transactions and spawn a new `TxExecutor`.
 - Sends:
   - *Transaction List*: When creating a new block, sends the prioritized transactions to the `Ledger` for further validation and inclusion.

+6. `TxExecutor`: Created to execute a list of transactions.
+The `TxExecutor` takes each transaction,

-6. `OpenPool`: Similar to the `TxPool`, active only during leader mode and dedicated to handling `Open` blocks.
+7. `OpenPool`: Similar to the `TxPool`, active only during leader mode and dedicated to handling `Open` blocks.
 - Receives:
   - *Open*: Incoming open requests from the `Receiver`
 - Sends:
   - *Open List*: When creating a new block, sends the prioritized `Open` blocks to the `Ledger` for further validation and inclusion.

-7. `VotePool`: Active only during leader mode, this process maintains a priority queue of votes for the current block.
+8. `VotePool`: Active only during leader mode, this process maintains a priority queue of votes for the current block.
 - Receives:
   - *Vote*: Incoming votes from the `Receiver`
 - Sends:
   - *Vote List*: When creating a new block, sends the prioritized votes to the `Ledger` for further validation and inclusion.

-8. `Ledger`: Maintains the current state, as well as all pending and finalized blocks, and has the authority to process and finalize transactions.
+9. `Ledger`: Maintains the current state, as well as all pending and finalized blocks, and has the authority to process and finalize transactions.
 - Receives:
   - *Transaction List*: Validated transactions from the `TxPool` in leader mode
   - *Open List*: Validated open requests from the `OpenPool` in leader mode
   - *Vote List*: Validated votes from the `VotePool` in leader mode

-9. `Rpc`: Handles RPC requests and responses sent over TCP.
+10. `Rpc`: Handles RPC requests and responses sent over TCP.
 - Sends:
   - *Rpc Request*: Sends incoming RPC requests over the network to the relevant process
 - Receives: